 The EWG Action Fund reached out to the Safety Commission, but so far, there is no indication that any action has been taken to completely ban the products.

 - Amscan Crayons: Contains Tremolite, Anthophyllite

 - Nickelodeon Teenage Mutant Ninja Turtle Crayons: Contains Tremolite

 - Disney Mickey Mouse Clubhouse Crayons: Contains Tremolite

 - Saban’s Power Rangers Super Megaforce Crayons: Contains Tremolite

 - Inside Intelligence Secret Spy Kit: White Fingerprint Powder Contains Tremolite

 - EduScience Deluxe Forensics Lab Kit: Black Fingerprint Powder Contains Tremolite/ Actinolite, Anthophyllite

 Help and Resources for Asbestos Victims

 If you or a loved one were diagnosed with mesothelioma or any other illness due to asbestos exposure, you may be entitled to substantial compensation.
-Use our free Asbestos Attorney Locator Tool to find a top mesothelioma attorney in your area.
+Use our free Asbestos Attorney Locator Tool to find a experienced mesothelioma attorney in your area.